History of Angola: Portuguese Angola

-Civil war
+Independence and civil war

 A 1974 coup d'état in Portugal established a military government led by President António de Spínola.
 The Spínola government agreed to give all of Portugal's colonies independence, and handed power in Angola over to a coalition of the three largest nationalist movements, the MPLA, UNITA, and the FNLA, through the Alvor Agreement.
 The coalition quickly broke down, however, and the country descended into civil war.
 The MPLA gained control of the capital Luanda and much of the rest of the country.
 With the support of the United States, Zaïre and South Africa intervened militarily in favour of the FNLA and UNITA with the intention of taking Luanda before the declaration of independence.
 In response, Cuba intervened in favor of the MPLA.
 In the meantime the South Africans and UNITA had come as close as 200 km to the south of the capital, the FNLA and Zairian forces as far as Kifangondo, 30 km to the east.

 With Cuban support, the MPLA held Luanda and declared independence as the Angolan People's Republic on 11 November 1975, the day the Portuguese left the country.
 Agostinho Neto became the first president.
 FNLA and UNITA proclaimed their own short-lived republics (the Angolan Democratic Republic and the Angolan Social Democratic Republic) on 24 November 1975, for the zones they controlled with Holden Roberto and Jonas Savimbi as co-presidents of the Angolan People's Democratic Republic in Huambo.
 This joint FNLA-UNITA government was dissolved on 11 February 1976 after a MPLA offensive.
 By the end of January 1976 the MPLA army (FAPLA) and the Cubans had all but crushed FNLA, Zairians and UNITA, and the South African forces withdrew.

 On 27 May 1977, a coup attempt, including some former members of the MPLA government such as Nito Alves, led to retaliation by the government and Cuban forces, resulting in the execution of thousands, if not tens of thousands.
 Alves was tortured and killed.
 The movement is known as Fraccionismo.